obsidian-html/obsidian-html.github.io/__src/vault/Configurations/Configuration Options.md

 # Should be fine to turn off if copying the vault takes too long / disk space is too limited.
 # The tempdir is automatically removed on exit of the program.
 copy_vault_to_tempdir: True

+# Determines the function to use to copy your vault over to the tempdir.
+# `default` will try to use rsync if it is installed, and otherwise use `shutil`
+# `rsync` will do the same, but give a warning when it falls back to shutil
+# `shutil` will just use shutil to copy.
+Use this when rsync is installed but is giving problems.
+copy_vault_to_tempdir_method: default

+# Enable to print the files being copied
+copy_vault_to_tempdir_follow_copy: false
 ```

 Read more: [[Copy vault to temp dir]]